YCWu-nk/Cell_SAM/README.md

 ## Environment

-We suggest confirming that the basic environment is installed correctly first:
+confirming that the basic environment is installed correctly first:
 ```
 $ nvidia-smi
 $ conda --version
 $ nvcc -V
 ```
 The installation is mainly composed of MMDetection.
-Please note that mmcv is a package that is prone to installation issues.
-When encountering issues, you can refer to [installation](https://mmdetection.readthedocs.io/en/latest/get_started.html).
+You can refer to [installation](https://mmdetection.readthedocs.io/en/latest/get_started.html) as well.
 ```
 $ conda create -n cell-sam python=3.8
 $ conda activate cell-sam